EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI fighter launched loadout} The fighter's loadout
   * {BOOL:EDDI fighter launched playercontrolled} True if the fighter is controlled by the player

+### File Header
+Triggered when the file header is read.
+To run a command when this event occurs you should create the command with the name ((EDDI file header))

+Variables set with this event are as follows:

+  * {TXT:EDDI file header build} The build of the game
+  * {TXT:EDDI file header version} The version of the game

 ### Fine incurred
 Triggered when your incur a fine.
 To run a command when this event occurs you should create the command with the name ((EDDI fine incurred))